Skip to content

 Reviews for Practitioners

 Google My Business reviews are populated on a single listing.
-If someone leaves the review on the Places listing, it stays with the that listing.
+If someone leaves a review on the Places listing, it stays with that listing.
 If someone leaves a review on the Practitioner listing, it stays with the Practitioner listing regardless of the clinic/location the review is associated with.

-Make sure that the practitioner listing links to a specific page and not the generic contacts page.
+Ensure that the practitioner listing links to a specific page, not the generic contacts page.
 The landing page can have information about the particular individual or their areas of specialty.
-In addition, the category should be more specific and different from the practices category, to avoid competition with the practice listing.
-Practitioner listing should not be confused with solo practitioner listings or multiple listing.
+In addition, the category should be more specific and different from the practices category to avoid competition with the practice listing.
+Practitioner listing should not be confused with solo practitioner listings or multiple listings.

 How to Create a Practitioner Listing on Google Places

-Log on to www.google.com/business and log in with a any email address that is associated with a Google account or you can associate your email address to a Google account as part of this process.
+Log on to www.google.com/business and log in with any email address that is associated with a Google account, or you can associate your email address to a Google account as part of this process.

 Practitioner Listing Google My Business